johnpankowicz/govmeeting-before-bfg/FrontEnd/ClientApp/newreadme.md

 * Set startup project to "WorkflowApp"
 * Click F5

-### Notes - see notes for Visual Studio Code
+## Notes - see notes for Visual Studio Code

 --------------------------------------------------------------
-# Develop on other platforms
+# Develop - other platforms

 ## Build and run ClientApp